The Free Starship

 The Sun illuminates Saturn, light and shadow moving across the rings.

-A ship falls toward it.
-Not in emergency, but in routine.
+A ship falls towards it.
 It descends into the upper atmosphere, performs a long-duration skim, then climbs away again.
 It has what it came for.
 It turns to the stars.

-The galaxy is not far.
+The Free Starship shows the galaxy is traversable.
 It’s just not supplied.

 II.
 Freedom

 Mass autonomy.
-Propellant that can be replaced.
-The rocket equation is not a wall.
-It is a constraint on single-burn trajectories.
-A ship that can refuel is free of it.
+The rocket equation is a limiter on single-burn trajectories.
+A ship that can refuel is free of its tyranny.

-Maintenance autonomy.
-The ability to heal.
+Operations autonomy.
 Modular components that can be swapped.
 Fabrication that can replace what breaks.
 Life support that can sustain a crew for decades.

 III.
 Fuel Depots Everywhere

-Jupiter alone holds enough deuterium to power every ship humanity could ever build — sitting in the atmosphere, waiting.[2][3][4]
-Many star systems have gas giants.
-The same hydrogen.
-The same physics.
-The same fuel.
+Jupiter alone holds enough deuterium to power every ship humanity could ever build—sitting in the atmosphere, waiting.[2][3][4]
+Roughly one star in ten hosts a gas giant.

 Descend into the upper atmosphere, skim fast, collect gas, separate the heavy hydrogen, climb away.
 At speed through Saturn’s atmosphere, a large intake yields on the order of 70 tonnes of deuterium per day.[3]

-The hull must be wide and low.
-A lifting body that generates aerodynamic lift at hypersonic velocity, holds together when the air hits like a wall.
-It opens its belly to the atmosphere.
 Kilometre-scale radiator panels run its flanks, shedding the waste heat the reactor generates.
-The propellant tanks surround the crew habitat — serving as fuel storage and radiation buffer simultaneously, every kilogram earning its place twice.
+The propellant tanks surround the crew habitat, serving as fuel storage and radiation protection.

 IV.
 The Journey

 Earth first.
 The ship rises without thrust.
-Its low-density hull displaces more air than it weighs[5][6] — less balloon than vacuum airship: a shell whose mean density is below ambient air, held open by structural stiffness rather than internal gas pressure.
-To buoy kg in sea-level air requires displacing roughly m³ — a volume about 550 m on a side.
-Not absurd for a lifting body at this scale, but the dominant failure mode is buckling under external pressure, not weight.
-Shell stability, puncture tolerance, and inspectability are the engineering dragons, not material density alone.
+Its hull displaces more air than it weighs[5][6]—less balloon than vacuum airship, half a kilometre on a side, held open by stiffness rather than gas (Appendix J).
 The reactor burns what it can gather as altitude increases.
 A small stored reserve bridges the gap into orbit.

-This is the last leg where Earth’s propellant is required.
+This is the last leg where Arcadia requires Earth’s propellant.

 Saturn next: a year or two at continuous low thrust, burning down the stored reserve.
-The most constrained phase of the mission — arrive with a functioning intake and processing train, or nothing that follows is possible.
+Arcadia arrives with a functioning intake and processing train.

 At 0.05c, Alpha Centauri is 87 years away.
 Between the burns, decades of open space.
 Interstellar gas and dust, harmless at walking speed, strike the forward hull like radiation.
-The ship must be built for this too.
-With most of the crew in torpor — a state we see in hibernating mammals, now studied in medicine[7] — the crossing is sleep, not a sentence.
+The ship must be built for this too, with most of the crew in torpor, a state hibernating mammals already achieve and medicine is learning to induce.[7]
+The crossing would feel like a long night of cold, anaesthetised sleep to Arcadia’s crew.

 The crew descends.
 Habitats go up.
-The planet is studied.
+The planet comes into focus.

-The gas giant comes later.
-While the colony takes shape, the ship works autonomously[8][9] — repeated passes through the local gas giant, building propellant stores on its own schedule, over years.
-By the time the crew is ready to decide what happens next, the fuel exists.
-Enough to return.
-Enough to go further.
+While the colony takes shape, the ship works autonomously.[8][9]
+Repeated passes through the local gas giant build propellant stores on the ship’s own schedule, over years.
+By the time the crew must decide, the fuel is there.
+Home, or further.

 V. Death is Slow, Not Spectacular

 Seals crack.
 Sensors drift.
 Radiation hardens electronics.
 Thermal cycling fatigues metal, decade after decade.
-A free ship must heal — not in the science-fiction sense, but in the mundane engineering sense: modular components that can be swapped, fabrication that can replace what breaks,[10] biological life support that can self-regulate for decades without resupply.[11]
+Freedom is healing: modular components that can be swapped, fabrication that can replace what breaks,[10] biological life support that can self-regulate for decades without resupply.[11]

-Mechanical parts — pumps, seals, structural panels — are plausible with additive and subtractive manufacturing from onboard feedstock.
+Mechanical parts, including pumps, seals, and structural panels, are plausible with additive and subtractive manufacturing from onboard feedstock.
 Metals can be reprocessed, polymers recast.
-But electronics are the last domino: radiation-hardened processors, high-purity semiconductors, and precision sensors require fabrication chains that remain, today, firmly Earth-dependent.
-Manufacturing closure is not one capability.
-It is a spectrum, and the hard end of that spectrum is where a ship earns or loses its freedom.
+But radiation-hardened processors, high-purity semiconductors, and precision sensors require fabrication chains that remain, today, firmly Earth-dependent.

 VI.
 The Galaxy

-You don’t cross the galaxy.
-You hop between stars.
+It hops between stars.
 Each hop is a human lifetime, spent mostly in sleep.
-Over centuries, a handful of ships becomes a lattice, because refueling creates waypoints, and waypoints accumulate into routes, and routes become infrastructure.
+Over centuries, a handful of ships becomes a lattice, because refuelling creates waypoints, and waypoints accumulate into routes, and routes become infrastructure.

 The supply chain was the empire.